1984 United States presidential election in Tennessee

 The 1984 United States presidential election in Tennessee took place on November 6, 1984.
 All 50 states and the District of Columbia, were part of the 1984 United States presidential election.
 Tennessee voters chose 11 electors to the Electoral College, which selected the president and vice president of the United States.
 Tennessee was won by incumbent United States President Ronald Reagan of California, who was running against former Vice President Walter Mondale of Minnesota.
-Reagan ran for a second time with incumbent Vice President and former C.I.A.
-Director George H. W. Bush of Texas, and Mondale ran with Representative Geraldine Ferraro of New York, the first major female candidate for the vice presidency.
-Mondale performed better in Tennessee than any of the other states that were part of the Confederacy.
+Reagan ran for a second time with incumbent Vice President George H. W. Bush of Texas, and Mondale ran with Representative Geraldine Ferraro of New York, the first major female candidate for the vice presidency.
+Mondale performed better in Tennessee than any other state that was part of the Confederacy.

-The presidential election of 1984 was a very partisan election for Tennessee, with over 99% of the electorate voting only either Democratic or Republican, though several other parties appeared on the ballot.
-Only four counties failed to give either Reagan or Mondale an outright majority: Warren, Henry, and Hardeman Counties gave Mondale a plurality, and Dickson County gave Reagan a plurality.
-Reagan's best county was Johnson County, which gave him 79.10% of its vote; Mondale's was Houston County, which gave him 65.52%.

-Reagan carried Tennessee by a landslide margin of 16.3%.
-As in many other Southern states, this was a dramatic reversal from 1980, when Reagan carried Tennessee over Southerner Jimmy Carter by less than 1%.
-That said, this is actually the last presidential election to date in which Tennessee voted more Democratic than the nation at large, with Reagan's national margin of victory being roughly 2% larger.
-It was the only former Confederate state to be more Democratic than the nation in 1984, and the only one to give Reagan less than 60% of its vote.